Solar-network/docs/docs/core/transactions/lifecycle.md

 In the next sections we will look into the transaction lifecycle from creation to final inclusion in the blocks.

-## Transaction Journey From Client To Blockchain
+## Transaction journey from client To blockchain

-### 1. Create and Sign Transaction Locally
+### 1. Create and sign transaction locally

 Transactions are generated and signed locally with one of many available [SDK libraries](/sdk/documentation).
 Locally generated and signed transactions are sent as a <a href="https://api.solar.org/#/Transactions/post_transactions" target="_blank" rel="noopener noreferrer">POST request</a> with transaction data to a server running Core.